o3de/o3de.org/content/docs/tools-ui/uidev-context-menu-component.md

 1. Limit the hierarchical depth of context menus to one or two levels\.
 Sub\-menus in context menus can be difficult to navigate without accidentally dismissing the parent menu\.
 If you must include sub\-menus, restrict them to a single level\.

 1. Make context menu items available in a menu bar, if available\.
-A context menu is hidden by default and a user might not know it exists, so it shouldn’t be the only way to access a command\.
+A context menu is hidden by default and a user might not know it exists, so it shouldn't be the only way to access a command\.
 In particular, avoid using a context menu as the only way to access an advanced feature\.

 1. Use a pop\-up button to elevate context menu functionality\.
 You can use a pop\-up button to provide application\-wide context menu functionality in a toolbar\.
 The toolbar of a **Finder** window, for example, includes a pop\-up button that gives users access to the same commands that are displayed in a context menu when control\-clicking the selected item\.

 1. Context menus can also be used in the **list view**\.
 Your UI should provide a hint to users that they can use right\-click to show the context menu\.

 Avoid these design choices when using context menus:
-+ Don’t set a default item in a context menu\.
++ Don't set a default item in a context menu\.
 If a user opens the menu and closes it without selecting anything, no action should occur\.

 ## Basic context menu<a name="context-menu-basic"></a>